 Usually, you should allow at least 8 weeks for an internship abroad plan, as this will increase your chances at the host company.
 But as the internships take place in a charity and there are virtually no demands on you, even internships from 4 weeks are possible.
 Perfect for fresh high school graduates who do not have a lot of savings for a longer stay or just want to schedule a short trip abroad.

 For the moment you are done sitting behind a school desk, you have had enough of the grey routine that filled your days before this.
 Now is the time for adventure.
 And that can be found in Canada, even with a voluntary internship.
 You can easily choose between placements in the city areas or in rural areas.
 You can pursue your heart’s desire and volunteer in the field of environment or in animal welfare.
 In many of these programs, accommodation is provided - to the delight of your purse!

 In more and more fields of study to complete an internship is something high on the checklist.
-Even running the risk that your studies may in fact be incomplete if you have not undertaken an internship.
+Even running the risk that your studies may, in fact, be incomplete if you have not undertaken an internship.
 Sure the studies are stressful enough before you even have to think about the dreaded task of resume writing with such high demands from companies.
-Within the Voluntern - Program in Canada you can volunteer in a charity company and this time can be counted as an internship.
-The placement period is also much shorter than the usual time period for an internship and therefore can be done straight after high school before other higher study begins.
+Within the Volunteer - Program in Canada you can volunteer in a charity company and this time can be counted as an internship.
+The placement period is also much shorter than the usual time period for an internship and therefore can be done straight after high school before another higher study begins.